 About us

 Games That Weren’t was first inspired by a Commodore 64 magazine article by Ian Osborne in a late issue of Commodore Force in 1993.
-Entitled, That Was the Game That Wasn’t“, the feature was of great interest to a young 11yr old Frank Gasking, and shed light on titles that had never been released.
+Entitled, That Was the Game That Wasn’t, the feature was of great interest to a young 11 year old Frank Gasking, who is writing this page now, and shed light on titles that had never been released.

-Frank wondered what it would be like to actually play some of these games that were shown and began contacting friends in the C64 scene to try and pick up copies of those games mentioned in the article.
-After managing to get hold of a few of them that had leaked out, Frank researched through many old magazines and started to uncover even more unreleased / incomplete games.
+I wondered what it would be like to actually play some of these games and began contacting friends in the C64 scene to try and obtain copies of those mentioned in the article.
+After managing to get hold of a few that had leaked out, I researched through many old magazines and started uncovering even more unreleased or incomplete games, collating my own list of titles to investigate and recover.

-It was clear that Ian’s article had only merely scratched the surface, and so began a long search and investigation which has lasted over 20 years.
-At the time though back around 1997 – enough information was gathered where a regular feature was created for the now sadly deceased Commodore Zone magazine, named “Games That Weren’t“.
+It was clear that Ian’s article had only scratched the surface, and so began a long search and investigation that has now spanned around 30 years.
+By around 1997, enough information had been gathered to create a regular feature for the now sadly defunct Commodore Zone magazine, named “Games That Weren’t“.

-Popularity of the feature encouraged Frank to create a dedicated web site to cover more about other unreleased games on the Commodore 64.
-Launched in 1999, GTW64 was born and grew rapidly, where games began to be found thanks to the wonders of the Internet and the links that were made with developers that were coming online.
-We were one of the first sites dedicated to unreleased and lost games at the time.
+The popularity of the feature encouraged me to create a dedicated website covering unreleased Commodore 64 games.
+Launched in 1999, GTW64 was born and grew rapidly as games began to surface through the internet and new connections with developers coming online.
+We were one of the first dedicated archives focusing on unreleased and lost video games.
 Here is an early glimpse from Web Archive.

 Zzap64009500022